 The implementation strategy focuses on the Gap Analysis observed during initial requirement gathering.
 However, before the gap analysis, document preparation, a fundamental principle, and policy agreement made with the customer.
 The agreement principle help to take quick decision on every gap visible during requirement gathering.
 Some of the core principles indicated here

-Best Strategy for Implementation is to maintain balance between out of box features and customization requirements.
-As it is very difficult to avoid customization completely, the best strategy is to follow intermediate path as shown in the diagram here.
+The best Strategy for Implementation is to maintain a balance between out of box features and customization requirements.
+As it is challenging to avoid customization altogether, the best strategy is to follow the middle path, as shown in the diagram.